A Chef’s Guide To Sustainable Dining

 Wondering how to cut food waste when cooking at home?
 Looking for sustainable restaurants and places to eat?
 Award-winning eco-friendly chef Adam Handling is here to help with a guide to sustainable dining.

 Multiple award-wining Scottish chef Adam Handling began his culinary journey as the first ever trainee chef at luxury hotel Gleneagles, going on to become the youngest ever head chef at Fairmont in St Andrews.
-He is now the chef-owner of three London restaurants, two bars and a deli, with a new restaurant opening in Old Windsor this May., The Loch & The Tyne.
+He is now the chef-owner of a number of London restaurants plus a bar, alongside a new pub with rooms just opened in Old Windsor, The Loch & The Tyne.
 Adam is also chef patron at Chelsea hotel Belmond Cadogan – aged just 32.

 Sustainable dining is a big part of Adam’s ethos.
 Two of his venues, Eve Bar and Adam Handling Chelsea, are completely zero waste, and The Loch & The Tyne is set to showcase sustainable luxury in food.
 Here Adam shares his favourite sustainable dining spots, and gives us some tips on how to cut waste when cooking at home.

 ‘We’re always looking at new ways to improve on what we’ve already achieved, but my approach to sustainability and zero waste will always be at the heart of my venues.
 Eve Bar and Adam Handling Chelsea are completely zero waste.
 We use the by-products from the restaurants, peelings and watermelon rinds to produce drinks and garnishes.’